 Initial intent to include this issue in the scope of the GL on the topic of gas accumulation in suction piping of ECCS pumps being developed by NRR proved to be impractical based on the differences and development status of this GL.
+Later developments that placed information from Finland on the resolution path have extended the time needed to review BWROG data.

-Milestone Original Date Current Dat Actual Date Complete Task Action Plan for a Technical Assessment 3/31/2004 5/24/2004 ECCS Pump Performance Literature Search 3/31/2005 3/31/2005 Issue RFP to BNL for Technical Assistance 4/26/2005 4/26/2005 Receive Proposal for Technical Assistance from BNL 6/3/2005 6/3/2005 Request Information from Technical Research Center of Finland 9/12/2005 9/12/2005 Complete Literature Search for Two Specific Thermal-Hydraulic Phenomena 9/30/2005 9/30/2005 Evaluate Experimental Results on Thermal-Hydraulic Phenomena 9/30/2005 9/30/2005 Assign New Task Manager 5/15/2006 5/15/2006 RES Decision to Work with NRR on Generic Communication 8/31/2006 8/31/2006 Arrange Meeting With BWROG and Obtain Their Input 6/30/2007 6/6/2007 Review BWROG Data and Determine Regulatory Action 9/30/2007 Initiate Appropriate Action Commensurate With Risk-Significance 12/31/2007 Close Out Issue with Memo to the EDO 3/31/2007 3/31/2008
+Milestone Original Date Current Dat Actual Date Complete Task Action Plan for a Technical Assessment 3/31/2004 5/24/2004 ECCS Pump Performance Literature Search 3/31/2005 3/31/2005 Issue RFP to BNL for Technical Assistance 4/26/2005 4/26/2005 Receive Proposal for Technical Assistance from BNL 6/3/2005 6/3/2005 Request Information from Technical Research Center of Finland 9/12/2005 9/12/2005 Complete Literature Search for Two Specific Thermal-Hydraulic Phenomena 9/30/2005 9/30/2005 Evaluate Experimental Results on Thermal-Hydraulic Phenomena 9/30/2005 9/30/2005 Assign New Task Manager 5/15/2006 5/15/2006 RES Decision to Work with NRR on Generic Communication 8/31/2006 8/31/2006 Arrange Meeting With BWROG and Obtain Their Input 6/30/2007 6/6/2007 Review BWROG Data and Determine Regulatory Action 9/30/2007 12/31/2007 Initiate Appropriate Action Commensurate With Risk-Significance 12/31/2007 3/31/2008 Complete Safety and Risk Assessment Phase of GIP for this GI 3/31/2007 6/30/2008

-Issue Number 0199 Type: GSI Office/Divis ion/Branch: RES/DRASP/OER A Title: IMPLICATION IS OF UPDATED PROB ABILISTIC SEISMIC HAZARI D ESTIMATES IN C CENTRAL AND EASTERN UNITE D STATES FOR EXISTING Priority: Action Level ACTIVI E Resolutio on Status: Task Manager: T. Mi tts TAC Number: K810 95 Identification: 05/200 05 Prioritization/Screen: 12/2006 Technical Assessment : Identification Status: Complete Priority/Screen Status Incomplete Technical Assessment Status: TBD Regulation and Guida ince Development: Regulation and d Guidance Issuance Status: Regulation and Guida ince Development Stat tus: TBD Regulation and d Guidance Development Status S: TBD Implementation: Verification: Closure: Implementation Status : TBD Verification Status: TBD Closure Status: Work Authorization: FIN NUMBER CONTRACTOR CONTRACT TITLE EXPENDED (\$k) Y6912 ISL Assistance for Screening Ana lysis of Generic Iss sue 199 \$25.00 Total Resources Expended (K): \$25.00
+Issue Number 0199 Type: GSI Office/Divis sion/Branch: RES/DRASP/OERA Ą Title: IMPLICATION NS OF UPDATED PROB BABILISTIC SEISMIC HAZAR D ESTIMATES IN CENTRAL AND EASTERN UNITED STATES FOR EXISTING Priority: Action Level ACTIV E Resolutio on Status: Task Manager: T. M itts TAC Number: K810 95 Identification: 05/200 05 Prioritization/Screen: 12/2006 Technical Assessment: Identification Status: Complete Priority/Screen Status : Incomplete Technical Assessment Status: TBD Regulation and Guidance Development: Regulation and Guidance Issuance Status: Regulation and Guida ance Development Stat tus: TBD Regulation an d Guidance Development Status: : TBD Implementation: Verification: Closure: Implementation Status s: TBD Verification Status: TBD Closure Status: Work Authorization: FIN NUMBER CONTRACTOR CONTRACT TITLE EXPENDED (\$k) Y6912 ISL Assistance for Screening Ana lysis of Generic Is sue 199 \$25.00 Total Resources Expended (K): \$25.00

 Regulatory Guide 1.165, developed in the early 1990s, specifies a reference probability for exceedance of a safe shutdown earthquake (SSE) ground motion, i.e., seismic hazard, at a median annual value of 10E-5.
-This reference probability value is based on the annual probability of exceeding the SSEs for 29 Central and Eastern United States nuclear power sites and is used to establish the SSEs for future nuclear facilities.
-Preliminary results from a 2004 USGS report indicated that the reference probability for the 29 CEUS is now about 6 to 7 x 10E-5.
+This reference probability value is based on the annual probability of exceeding the SSEs for 29 Central and Eastern United States (CEUS) nuclear power sites and is used to establish the SSEs for future nuclear facilities.
+Based on preliminary results from work performed by the United States Geological Survey (USGS) in 2004, it appears the reference probability for the 29 CEUS has increased to about 6 to 7 x 10E-5.
 The increase in the reference probability value is primarily due to recent developments in the modeling of earthquake ground motion in the CEUS.
-No new plants have applied for a construction permit or ESP since 10 CFR Part 100 was revised and Regulatory Guide 1.165 was issued in 1997.
-Therefore, the impact of the revised regulation and the regulatory guide as they relate to future plants and operating reactors was not realized until the staff began its review of the ESP applications.
+When the staff first identified this issue, no new plants had applied for a Construction Permit or Early Site Permit (ESP) since 10 CFR Part 100 was revised and Regulatory Guide 1.165 was issued in 1997.
+When the staff began review of the ESP applications, the staff realized the impact of the revised regulation and the regulatory guide as they relate to future plants and operating reactors.